daos-stack/daos/docs/admin/administration.md

 ```

 new_storage_node should be replaced with the hostname or the IP address of the
-new storage node (comma separated list or range of hosts for multiple nodes)
+new storage node (comma-separated list or range of hosts for multiple nodes)
 to be added.

 Upon completion of the format operation, the new storage nodes will join